 - 2.11 The Index of Multiple Deprivation (IMD) is a measure of the relative deprivation of areas at the Lower Super Output Area (LSOA)3 level.
 The concept is based on the idea of seven distinct domains of deprivation, which are experienced by individuals living in a particular area.
 The IMD is a weighted aggregation index of the relative deprivation of a particular area.
-Bradford District ranks as the 19th most deprived local authority in England (where 1 is the most deprived local authority and 326 is the least deprived) and 2nd most deprived in the Yorkshire and Humber region (after the City of Kingston upon Hull)4. - 2.12 Spatially, there is an inequality between urban and rural parts of the District, with the more deprived areas being found exclusively in the urban areas.
+Bradford District ranks as the 21st most deprived local authority in England (where 1 is the most deprived local authority and 326 is the least deprived) and 2nd most deprived in the Yorkshire and Humber region (after the City of Kingston upon Hull)4.
+Bradford was previously (IMD 2015) the 19th most deprived local authority in England. - 2.12 Spatially, there is an inequality between urban and rural parts of the District, with the more deprived areas being found exclusively in the urban areas.
 Figure 2-5 shows that whilst much of the northern area of Bradford, around Ilkley in Wharfedale ranks in the least deprived areas of England, a number of areas in the City of Bradford and Keighley are ranked amongst the most deprived 10 per cent in England.

-3 Super Output Areas are a geographic hierarchy of areas designed to improve the reporting of small area statistics in England and Wales.
+&lt;sup>3 Super Output Areas are a geographic hierarchy of areas designed to improve the reporting of small area statistics in England and Wales.
 The Lower Layer Super Output Area (LSOA) is smallest geographic area.

-4 Index of Multiple Deprivation (2015)
+&lt;sup>4 Index of Multiple Deprivation (2019)

-Figure 2-5: Indices of multiple deprivation (all IMD domains) for Bradford, lower super output areas by ranking position in England, 2015
+Figure 2-5: Indices of multiple deprivation (all IMD domains) for Bradford, lower super output areas by ranking position in England, 2019